 “It was at this point we engaged in a long struggle with our insurance company because they did not want me to be Kenace’s donor,” Shelley said.
 “After two months of paperwork, phone calls, emails and arguments, the insurance company agreed I could be Kenace’s donor and the transplant could take place at The Cleveland Clinic.”
 Both Shelley and Sean breathed a collective sigh of relief.

-COTA uniquely understands that parents who have a child or young adult facing a life-saving transplant have enough to deal with, so COTA’s model shifts the responsibility for fundraising to a community team of volunteers.
-A COTA fundraising specialist traveled to Colorado to meet with the COTA in honor of Everett D volunteers and walked them through the entire process.
+In February 2014, knowing the mom-to-daughter liver transplant had been approved, Shelley and Sean reached out to the Children’s Organ Transplant Association (COTA) to discuss getting help with transplant-related expenses.
+The Children’s Organ Transplant Association (COTA) uniquely understands that parents who have a child or young adult facing a life-saving transplant have enough to deal with, so COTA’s model shifts the responsibility for fundraising to a community team of trained volunteers.
+A COTA fundraising specialist traveled to the Hunt’s hometown in Ohio to conduct an on-site training.
+The COTA in honor of Kenace H team of volunteers quickly started organizing fundraisers and raising awareness about the ongoing transplant-related expenses, including those of Donor/Mom Shelley, the family would be facing for a very long time.

 For more information about the Children’s Organ Transplant Association,